Projects under development and construction

 Benefits

-The community benefit fund of £20,000 per year would run for as long as the Greener Grid Park was in operation.
-These are usually administered by an independent third party, and would cover an area of benefit agreed with local people.
+The Community Benefit Fund of £20,000 per year would run for as long as the Greener Grid Park was in operation.
+These are usually administered by an independent third party and would cover an area of benefit agreed with local people.

 We will work with groups such as the Norfolk Chambers of Commerce to maximise opportunities for local suppliers.